jorgecarleitao/arrow2/README.md

 Because it has an offset in bits, it contains all information required to correctly offset itself.

-This way, users no longer have to use `MutableBuffer<u8>` to handle `bitmaps`, use `unsafe` `get_bit_raw`, offseting in bits vs bytes, etc.
+This way, users no longer have to use `MutableBuffer<u8>` to handle `bitmaps`, use `unsafe` `get_bit_raw`, offsetting in bits vs bytes, etc.

-### 9. replace `Array::slice` by concrete implementations
+### 9. Replace `Array::slice` by concrete implementations

 Slice is an operation whose implementation depends on the particular logical type being implemented.
-This proposes that we move `slice` to be an type-specific implementation.
+This proposes that we move `slice` to be a type-specific implementation.

 ### 10. Make `PrimitiveArray<T: NativeType>` instead of `PrimitiveType`